FREQUENTLY ASKED QUESTIONS

 Q: Who else will I need to hire if I self-publish?

-A: I will provide two (2) cover designs for you to choose from and one (1) round of proofreading, so it may be possible to publish without hiring anyone else.
+A: After purchasing a book cover from a designer and sending your manuscript to a copyeditor for final proofing, it may be possible to publish without hiring anyone else.
 You may need a book designer or a hybrid publisher if you want an advanced interior layout or illustrations.
 I also advise getting some help with your marketing and book launch if you're looking to crack a bestseller list.

 Q: Why should I hire you?

 A: I'm good.
 In practical terms, that means I know how to turn a tangle of thoughts and stories into a clearly-flowing masterpiece.
 I take your experiences and processes and shape them into chapters that makes sense.
 I write introductions that invite the readers into your world and create conclusions that remind them why your insights matter so much.
 I can interview additional experts if you like, and I quickly build rapport with them while getting to the heart of their knowledge.